Connie Henry

-Connie Cynthia Henry MBE (born 15 April 1972 in London) is a female social mobility consultant and former international triple jumper who won bronze in the 1998 Commonwealth Games in Kuala Lumpur.
-She is the founder and director of Track Academy by Connie Henry in north-west London, a registered charity which supports young people from disadvantaged backgrounds through sport, education and mentoring, thus creating social mobility.
+Connie Cynthia Henry MBE (born 15 April 1972) is a female social mobility consultant and former international triple jumper who won bronze in the 1998 Commonwealth Games in Kuala Lumpur.
+She was founder of Track Academy by Connie Henry in north-west London, a registered charity which supports young people from disadvantaged backgrounds through sport, education and mentoring, thus creating social mobility.

-Early life
+Biography

-Connie grew up in Kilburn, north-west London and attended St Mary’s Primary School in Kilburn and St James’ High School in Colindale, London.
+Connie grew up in Kilburn, north-west London and attended St Mary's Primary School in Kilburn and St James' High School in Colindale, London.
 A promising athlete from a young age, she joined Shaftesbury Barnet Harriers at the age of 15, training under Dave Johnson at the Willesden Sports Centre.
 She began competing internationally in her late teens, and later with financial support from the National Lottery.

-Connie gained a degree in sports science and history at St Mary’s University before completing a PGCE at Brunel University.
-Discovering she was dyslexic, she decided to concentrate on athletics rather than follow a career in teaching.
+Connie gained a degree in sports science and history at St Mary's University before completing a PGCE at Brunel University.
+Discovering she had dyslexia, she decided to concentrate on athletics rather than follow a career in teaching.